chef-boneyard/chef-web-docs-2016/chef_master/source/delivery.rst

 |chef delivery_short| allows you to define the infrastructure that participates in each stage.
 How you map infrastructure environments to pipeline phases is controlled by the build cookbook.
 In other words, whether a given phase job distributes work to other infrastructure is up to you.
 There are many ways to map infrastructure environments to pipeline phases, but here are some possible approaches.

-Because they test source code, the Verify and Build stages ordinarily run exclusively on the build nodes and don’t involve other infrastructure.
+Because they test source code, the Verify and Build stages ordinarily run exclusively on the build nodes and don't involve other infrastructure.
 The necessary runtime environments are created and destroyed during the execution of the stage.
 For example, they can be established using virtual machines created by testing frameworks such as |kitchen|.

 The stages that test artifacts---Acceptance, Union, Rehearsal and Delivered---almost always need access to additional infrastructure to perform their tests.